 To convert a skills-match view into a view with a skills-based condition

-In Admin Center, click the Workspaces icon () in the sidebar, then select Agent tools > Views.
-Find the view you want to deactivate, click the options icon (), and then choose Deactivate.
+In Admin Center, click Workspaces in the sidebar, then select Agent tools > Views.
+Hover your mouse over the view, click the options menu icon (), and then choose Deactivate view.